salopensource/sal-ldap/README.md

 # Sal-LDAP

-This image comprises of a Sal Server is able to use LDAP authentication.
-There are many, many things that may need to be changed for your environment - this image works with my AD environment.
-As such, you may need to override ``settings.py`` completely.
-This image uses [django-auth-ldap](https://pythonhosted.org/django-auth-ldap/index.html_) to connect to LDAP, so please refer to the documentation there if you need a more custom configuration.
+This image expands on Sal and allows it to leverage LDAP authentication.
+There are numerous customizations that are necessary - this image is in use and working for several AD environments, but may not 100% work in yours.
+You should mount your own ``settings.py`` in the container, at least while figuring out what options you need.
+This image uses [django-auth-ldap](https://pythonhosted.org/django-auth-ldap/index.html_) to connect to LDAP, so please refer to the documentation there if you need more details on the configuration options.

 ## Usage

-This image extends (macadmins/sal)[https://registry.hub.docker.com/u/macadmins/sal/].
-For full usage instructions for that image, see it's repository.
+For full usage instructions for [macadmins/sal](https://registry.hub.docker.com/u/macadmins/sal/), please see its repository.

 ## Environment variables